-St. Patrick's Day falls early in Lent this year.
+St. Patrick's Day: Joy during Lent

 It sticks out like a sore, green thumb in the middle of a sober liturgical period.
-As a lifelong Catholic - and a lifelong Irishman - I struggle with squaring my prayer, repentance, almsgiving and self- denial with a holiday (one of my favorites) whose excesses include dying an entire river green.
+As a lifelong Catholic - and a lifelong Irishman - I struggle with squaring my prayer, repentance, almsgiving and self-denial with a holiday (one of my favorites) whose excesses include dying an entire river green.
 When I'm supposed to be fasting and giving things up and attending penance services, along comes this holiday - this feast day - that contradicts the whole Lenten vibe with its parades and corned beef.